ucgmsim/nzgmdb/wiki/Home.md

 ```

 - **`phase_arrival/`**
   Contains P and S-wave arrival picks derived using PhaseNet.
-The data is organized into batch folders (e.g., batch_0, batch_1, etc.) based on the number of processes used during execution.
+The data is organised into batch folders (e.g., batch_0, batch_1, etc.) based on the number of processes used during execution.
 Each batch includes input record tracking, pick results, probability series data, and logs.

 ```
 phase_arrival/